visgl/luma.gl/docs/api-reference/core/resources/transform-feedback.md

 About `TransformFeedback` activation caveats

-- When activated, `TransformFeedback` are coupled to the "current" `Program`
+- When activated, `TransformFeedback` is coupled to the current `Model`.
-- Note that a started and unpaused TransformFeedback prevents the app from changing or re-linking the current program.
-So for instance, `Program.use` (`gl.useProgram`) cannot be called.
+- `TransformFeedback#begin` prevents the app from changing or re-linking the current program.
+So for instance, `Program.use` (`gl.useProgram`) cannot be called until after calling `TransformFeedback#end`.